roberthryniewicz/data-science-crash-course/README.md

-# DWS Barcelona 2019
+# DataWorks Summit Data Science Crash Course
-Data Science Crash Course hands-on tour of Cloudera Data Science Workbench (CDSW)
+A hands-on tour of Cloudera Data Science Workbench (CDSW)

 ## Workbench
 There are 2 scripts provided which walk through the interactive capabilities of Cloudera Data Science Workbench.